Twisting Optomechanical Cavity

-In this paper, we propose a new optomechanical interaction where two polarisation states in an optical cavity effectively behave as a two level system and interact with torsional mechanical motion of the cavity.
+In this paper, we derive an angular optomechanical interaction where two polarisation states in an optical cavity effectively behave as a two level system and interact with torsional mechanical motion of the cavity.
 We consider an optical cavity filled with an anisotropic medium and twisting the cavity (see \figref{fig:sketch}).
+The anisotropy breaks the rotational symmetry and plays a vital role to produce the angular optomechanical interaction.
 Coordinate transformation associates the laboratory frame with a frame attached to the twisted cavity.
 By utilising the transformation, we can obtain the permittivity tensor in the laboratory frame and calculate the electromagnetic energy of the twisted cavity.
 Quantisation of the total energy, including the mechanical energy of the torsion, yields our torsional optomechanical Hamiltonian.
 We use the Gaussian unit and omit the time-dependence factor $e^{-i\omega t}$ for convenience throughout this paper.

-\paragraph{Permittivity tensor of a twisted uniaxial medium.---} In the frame attached to the twisted cavity, the permittivity tensor of the twisted uniaxial medium is
+\textit{Permittivity tensor of a twisted uniaxial medium.---} In the frame attached to the twisted cavity, the permittivity tensor of the twisted uniaxial medium is

 where $\bm{u}_i'$ is the unit vector in the $i'$ direction in the twisted frame.
 In order to get the expression of the permittivity tensor in the laboratory frame, we consider a coordinate transformation,